 - Stir in onion, garlic, and anchovy paste to the pot then continue to cook, stirring constantly, on high heat until brown bits form on the bottom of the pan.
 Add 1 cup of broth, wine, and soy sauce and bring to a boil stirring to scrape up any brown bits on the bottom of the pot.
 Continue to cook, stirring occasionally, until liquid evaporates and vegetables begin to sizzle again, 12 to 15 minutes.

 - Melt butter on top of vegetables.
 Sprinkle top with flour and stir to form a paste.
+Cook, stirring constantly for a minute, or until the paste begins to color a bit.
 Remove from heat and slowly whisk in the remaining 4 cups of broth until smooth.

 - Add Better Than Bouillon, tomato paste, bay leaves, and thyme, stirring to dissolve Better Than Bouillon.
 Add russet potatoes, carrots, and the browned chicken and bacon.
 Bring to a boil then immediately reduce heat and simmer, uncovered until vegetables are tender and chicken is cooked through about 20-30 minutes.